Hong Kong British National (Overseas) visa and exceptional entry options

 If the applicant applies for a 5-year visa, they would also have to pay for the Immigration Health Surcharge as a lump sum for the whole 5-year period as part of that application.
 The Immigration Health Surcharge (IHS) is currently £400 per year of visa duration.
 In October 2020, it is due to rise to £624 per year of visa duration for adults and £470 per year of visa duration for children.

-There is no way to apply for the BNO visa before the route opens in January 2021.
-However, the Home Office has stated that for those BNO citizens and their dependants who wish to travel sooner, Border Force Officers will be able to consider granting leave outside the immigration rules, at the UK Border, for a period of 6 months.
+There is no way to apply for the BN(O) visa before the route opens in January 2021.
+However, the Home Office has stated that for those BN(O) citizens and their dependants who wish to travel sooner, Border Force Officers will be able to consider granting ‘leave (a visa) outside the immigration rules’, at the UK Border, for a period of 6 months.

-At the UK border, to gain the exceptional leave to enter outside the immigration rules, they should show the following:
+To gain an exceptional visa outside the immigration rules, applicants should show the following:

-- That they are ordinarily resident in Hong Kong;
+- That they are ordinarily resident in Hong Kong (or the UK if applying from within the UK);

 - Evidence of family links of any accompanying dependants;